dmccreary/personal-finance/docs/glossary.md

 **Example:** This course will explain how ETFs combine the diversification benefits of mutual funds with the trading flexibility of individual stocks, often at lower cost.

+#### Exchange-Traded Funds

+Investment funds traded on stock exchanges that hold diversified portfolios of assets and typically track specific market indexes.

+**Example:** You'll learn in this class how Exchange-Traded Funds offer low-cost diversification and tax efficiency for long-term investors.

+#### Expense Categorization

+The process of classifying spending into defined groups such as housing, transportation, food, and entertainment for budgeting purposes.

+**Example:** This course teaches you systematic expense categorization to identify spending patterns and opportunities for savings.

 #### Expense Categories

 Classifications used to organize and analyze spending patterns for budgeting and financial planning purposes.

 **Example:** You'll develop personalized expense categories that align with your lifestyle, distinguishing between fixed necessities, variable expenses, and discretionary spending.

+#### Expense Ratios

+Annual fees charged by mutual funds and ETFs, expressed as a percentage of assets, to cover operating and management costs.

+**Example:** This course demonstrates how expense ratios compound over time, with a 1% difference potentially costing tens of thousands of dollars over decades.

 #### Expense Tracking